'Chilling effect': People expressing pro-Palestinian views censured, suspended from work and school | CBC News

 'Chilling effect': People expressing pro-Palestinian views censured, suspended from work and school

-Employers, institutions alerted to employees supporting Palestinians during Israel-Hamas war, CBC has learned
+Employers, institutions alerted to individuals supporting Palestinians in Israel-Hamas war, CBC has learned

 Restaurant staff losing their jobs for cheering on a pro-Palestinian protest.
 A Palestinian Canadian journalist fired for her social media posts calling for a #freepalestine.
 Medical residents flagged to potential hiring committees for their support of Palestinians.